Users

 Conclusion

-FAQs - Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 1. What is a video interview?

-2. How much time can it save?
+2. How much can video interviews reduce time-to-hire?

 Ready to Simplify Your Pre-Screening & Screening Process?

-Join 300+ teams using one-way video interview software to eliminate scheduling chaos and hire faster.
+Join 700+ teams using one-way video interview software to eliminate scheduling chaos and hire faster.

 Try It Free